Imagine Learning Straight.. No Breaks! - The Yeshiva World

 Entire program for a day- $12,000

-Now you can support the highest level of Limud HaTorah on a MASSIVE level by reaching all of our participants.
+Now you can support the highest level of Limud HaTorah on a MASSIVE level help us by participating and be able to motivate thousands